 For evangelical Christians, our approach to immigrants and to immigration policy should be guided first and foremost by the Bible.
 Watch and share these six videos exploring how biblical principles should guide our thinking – and then download your free e-book and take the experiential learning journey to dive deeper.

 I Was a Stranger: What the Bible Says about Immigrants — Want to know what the Bible says about loving our immigrant neighbors?
-Download this FREE guide highlighting 40 places in Scripture that show God’s heart for those who have been displaced.
+Download this FREE guide highlighting 40 places in Scripture that show God’s love for those who have been displaced.

-THE STRANGER (film)
+THE STRANGER (FILM)